simpleinjector/Documentation/source/silverlightintegration.rst

 Usage
 -----

-After this, constructor injection can be used on the *MainPage* and any other pages and their view models.
-Example:
+Constructor injection can now be used in any pages (e.g. *MainPage*) and view models:

 .. code-block:: c#